ranger-turtle/MakiStat/README.md

 or missing properties are acceptable as long as the template code will handle these non-standard cases.

-Data from one of the ```_skeleton.[lang code].json``` files is written to the ```global``` global variable by MakiSei.
-The order of languages the MakiSei processes depends of the order of file names read from file system.
+Data from one of the ```_skeleton.[lang code].json``` files is written to the ```global``` global variable by MakiStat.
+The order of languages the MakiStat processes depends of the order of file names read from file system.

 ### Template of the index page